jcstein/jcstein/README.md

 My name is [Josh](https://joshcs.lol) and I'm a Solutions Engineer at [Celestia Labs](https://celestia.org).
 I am also an active member of [Developer DAO](https://developerdao.com), a tokenized community of Web3 builders.
 I graduated from Virginia Commonwealth University with a BSc in Business concentrating in Supply Chain Management and Analytics along with a minor of Mathematics.

-I was previously a Developer Relations Engineer with [Ankr](https://ankr.com), a decentralized Web3 infrastructure provider and a Teaching Assistant at [buildspace](https://buildspace.so).
+I was previously a Developer Relations Engineer with [Ankr](https://ankr.com), a decentralized Web3 infrastructure provider, and a Teaching Assistant at [buildspace](https://buildspace.so).